boucadair/simple-ipfix-fixes/draft-ietf-opsawg-ipfix-fixes.md

 Values are not added directly into this registry.
-When a new code is assigned to an IPv6 EH in {{IPv6-EH}}, a free bit is selected by IANA for this EH from "ipv6ExtensionHeaders Bits" registry and the registry is updated with the details that mirror the assigned EH.
+When a new code is assigned to an IPv6 EH in {{IANA-EH}}, a free bit is selected by IANA for this EH from "ipv6ExtensionHeaders Bits" registry and the registry is updated with the details that mirror the assigned EH.
 The "Label" mirrors the "keyword" of an EH as indicated in {{IANA-Protocols}}, while the "IPv6 Option" mirrors the "Protocol Number" in {{IANA-EH}}.

 IANA is requested to add the following note to the new registry:

 Note:
 : Values are not added directly into this registry.
-New codes are assigned to an IPv6 EH in {{IPv6-EH}}.
+New codes are assigned to an IPv6 EH in {{IANA-EH}}.

-Also, IANA is requested to add the following note to {{IPv6-EH}}:
+Also, IANA is requested to add the following note to {{IANA-EH}}:

 Note:
 : When a new code is assigned to an IPv6 Extension Header, a free bit in [NEW_IPFIX_IPv6EH_SUBREGISTRY] is selected for this new Extension Header.
 [NEW_IPFIX_IPv6EH_SUBREGISTRY] is updated accordingly.
 Deprecated values or modifications to existing registrations must be mirrored in [NEW_IPFIX_IPv6EH_SUBREGISTRY].